PabloJp304/Python-Exercises/README.md

 ![image](https://github.com/PabloJp304/Python-Exercises/assets/78864967/58387808-e50d-41f6-b241-64451d9ff0d8)

 # 2.2.
-Develop a modular program with OOP that satisfies the following:
+Develop a modular program with POO that satisfies the following:

 The clinical laboratory, Konoha SAS, is interested in recording the laboratory tests it performs on patients. patients.